European Summer School on Science Communication 2026

 So why should you join?

 Science plays a crucial role in shaping our world, but effectively communicating research beyond the academic sphere is more important than ever.
 In an era of information overload, strong science communication helps build trust, engage diverse audiences, and ensure that evidence-based knowledge informs public discussions.
+So let’s team up for science!

 The European Summer School on Science Communication (ES3C) brings together young scientists to explore innovative ways of sharing their work, making complex ideas accessible, and fostering meaningful dialogue.
-Join us to gain practical skills, connect with like-minded researchers, and become a more confident and impactful science communicator.
+Join us to gain practical skills, connect with like-minded people, and become a more confident and impactful science communicator.

 Application

 In order to get the best mix of students we need to make a selection.
-Application for the ES3C is possible for PhD and Master students from all fields of science.
+Application for the ES3C is possible for PhD and Master students from all fields of research.
 If you don’t fit the criteria (e.g. you just finished your PhD) and still want to apply, please indicate that in your application.

 Please apply until June 30 by sending an e-mail to